I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-get_virtual_device_resources.md

 </ol>The difference between these two register values represents the number of captured bus numbers.

-Writes the device’s bus number into the PCIe Secondary Bus Number register.

-Writes a value that is larger than the device’s bus number into the PCIe Subordinate Bus Number register.

 The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451131">GetResources</a> routine is provided by the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451143">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface.